 When you view Google results, you see a page title with a short description beneath.
 These are considered meta tags.
 This text tells searchers and search engines what information can be found on that webpage.
 They also create an easy tactic to boost your search traffic CTR.

 Schema markup is a type of microdata designed to tell search engine algorithms what kind of content users can find on your website or web pages.
 Schema applies to certain categories of data like restaurants, recipes, and local businesses.
 Many search engines, like Google, display the information highlighted by the schema as a preview or snippet.
 This increases your website’s search visibility.

 When your code isn’t clean or has issues, it can stymie the progress of Googlebots that crawl your website.
 To assess if your code needs work, run your website through PageSpeed Insights.

 An often-overlooked aspect of SEO is how you market your website and expertise outside of the site itself.
-By using some of these off-site tactics, you can draw more traffic to your site and increase your high-value backlinks.
+By following some of these link building tips, you can draw more traffic to your site and increase your high-value backlinks.

 If you excel in your niche, show off your knowledge on a podcast.
 Not only does this increase your brand’s reputation, but it can also drive traffic to your e-commerce site through backlinks.

 You don’t have to wait for an invitation.
 Instead, do some research and reach out to a podcast producer in your industry.